demanuel/NewsUP/README.md

 ```
 This will create a bunch of rars (check the rar configuration) of the dirctory "my_folder".
 It will also print a bunch of debug messages.

+*- newsupseq.sh - this script will upload sequentially the files, and it will merge the nzb files into one.

 #Requirements:
 * Perl (preferably 5.018 or higher)